 5: Fear of falling overboard

 I was somewhat apprehensive before I took my first cruise.
 I’ve never been prone to motion sickness, but I knew enough about modern cruise ships.
-But I wondered about people’s stories who went overboard but were never seen again.
+But I wondered about the stories of people who went overboard but were never seen again.

 However, people don’t simply “fall” overboard.
 They don’t trip while walking on the promenade deck and — whoops! — wind up falling over the chest-high walls and railings.
 Every situation you hear about someone going overboard involves an act that shouldn’t have been done at all.